jontg/Chronodex/README.md

 # Command-line Chronodex image generation
 This was put together to automatically generate coloring for [Chronodex][].
+Example

 ## Installation
-Make sure you have ruby and libpng installed.
-Once you have done so, install the QuickMagick gem as:

-	sudo gem install quick_magick

-This gem is a slim wrapper around ImageMagick, which is used to composite and generate the resulting images.
-Make sure that the gem is properly linked in
+This ruby script is a slim wrapper around QuickMagick, which are the python extensions to work with [ImageMagick][].
+Be sure to install [ImageMagick][] (and ruby!) before tring to run this.

-	export RUBYOPT="${RUBYOPT} rubygems"

-or whatever else works (suggestions for making installation more general is greatly appreciated!).
+Suggestions for making installation, usage and usability more general is greatly appreciated!

 ## Execution
 Generate images

-	ruby script.rb example_input
+	bin/chronoplan example/schedule_sample.txt

 Which generates a transparent overlay ("OVERLAY.png") and the final image ("output.png").